uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-05-example-post.markdown

 ---
 ```

-To create a file, on the GitHub repository [https://github.com/uobhealthhackathon/uobhealthhackathon.github.io](https://github.com/uobhealthhackathon/uobhealthhackathon.github.io), go to "Code", click the "_posts/" directory, then click "Add file", and then "Create new file"
+To create a file, on the [GitHub repository](https://github.com/uobhealthhackathon/uobhealthhackathon.github.io), go to "Code", click the `_posts/` directory, then click "Add file", and then "Create new file"

 <img src="{{site.baseurl}}/assets/add_file.png">